 For the anode baking oven industry these are:

 - Airtighting of flue walls to ensure complete combustion.

 - Close connections between different parts of refractory to prevent that filler enters the dillations so that they are no longer functional.

 - Replacement of floor tiles.

-If the wear is so bad that it is not safe and there is a risk of a glass break through, the liquid glass is removed out of the Furnace (draining) before loosening the anchors.
-This drill- and draining service is also performed by Geeve Ovenbouw.
-The Furnace often remains at the right temperature because cooling down often causes even more damage to the refractory material.
+If the wear is so bad that it is not safe and there is a risk of a glass break through, the liquid glass is removed out of the furnace (draining) before loosening the anchors.
+This drill- and draining service is also performed by Geeve Ovenbouw B.V.
+The furnace often remains at the right temperature because cooling down often causes even more damage to the refractory material.

 At the projects on this website you can view photo albums in which the overcoating is carried out.